 This effect is also seen during fasting, even during prolonged fasting.
 There are two main effects – the Somogyi Effect and the Dawn Phenomenon.

-The Somogyi effect is also called reactive hyperglycaemia and happens in type 2 diabetic patients.
+The Somogyi effect is also called reactive hyperglycaemia and happens in type 2 diabetic patients on blood sugar lowering medications.
 The blood sugar sometimes drops in reaction to the night time dose of medication.
 This low blood sugar is dangerous, and in response, the body tries to raise it.
 Since the patient is asleep, he/she does not feel the hypoglycaemic symptoms of shakiness or tremors or confusion.
 By the time the patient awakens, the sugar is elevated without a good explanation.
 The high blood sugar occurs in reaction to the preceding low.
 This can be diagnosed by checking the blood sugar at 2am or 3am.
 If it is very low, then this is diagnostic of the Somogy Effect.